 - Coat chicken & finish sauce: Return the chicken to the skillet, flipping to coat in the sauce.
 Let the sauce simmer for 1 minute, until slightly thickened.
 Remove from heat and swirl in ½ tbsp cold butter and ½ tsp sesame oil for a smooth, glossy finish.

-- Serve: Place chicken on plates and drizzle with extra sauce.
+- Serve: Rest chicken 5 minutes before serving to lock in juices.
+Place chicken on plates and drizzle with extra sauce.
 Sprinkle with toasted sesame seeds and finely chopped parsley, if desired.

 Notes